 The top part of this dashboard looks at the brand awareness towards various company names in two ways: the first one solicits active brand recall, by asking the interviewees which name they think about when it comes down to outdoor gear products.
-The brand B is obviously the most famous, with 45% of them naming it.
+Brand B is obviously the most famous, with 45% of them naming it.
 Starting with an open question and letting people think by themselves of brand names is a good way to collect raw, unbiased answers.
 It lets you know about where each brand stands in the mind of people, and how visible they are to the average consumer, passionate about outdoors activities or not.
 The following question appeals to their knowledge, where you provide them with a list of names and ask whether they know them or not.
 This is important to ask that question afterwards so that they don’t get influenced by names they already read.
 Usually, the percentages for each name in this question are higher than for the first one, as it doesn’t require active thinking but instead a simple brand recognition.

 The following metric displayed on this market research dashboard is focusing on one part of the sample: the 41% who said they knew brand D, ie. 547 people.
 It asks the interviewees their opinion on some advertising themes that would fit the brand the best by ranking them from 1 to 5.
 It is an interesting way to get an outsider point of view about the image reflected by the brand.
 You will find out the impression consumers have of it.
-Likewise, you can ask the sample group which celebrity they would imagine representing the brand: that way, you see what type of public figure or personality people associate with the brand’s name.
-It gives material to reflect on whether the brand awareness campaigns were rightly performed and headed in the way you wanted them to.
+Likewise, you can ask the sample group which celebrity they would imagine representing the brand: that way, you see what type of public figure or personality people associate with it.
+This gives material to reflect on whether the brand awareness campaigns were rightly performed and headed in the way you wanted them to.

-Our second market research dashboard example focuses on product innovation in particular.
+Our second market research dashboard focuses on product innovation in particular.
 It is a good dashboard to get insight for future product development, pricing decisions and future market potentials.